w3f/Grants-Program/applications/khoj.md

 - **Description**: Khoj (meaning "search" or "discovery" in Hindi) is a gamified geo-location based treasure hunt platform that combines real-world exploration with Web3 technology.
   It allows users to participate in location-based AI treasure hunts where they solve riddles, visit physical locations, and earn onchain rewards.
 - **Integration with Polkadot**: <placeholder>
 - **Motivation**: The desire started off in college when we wanted to onboard the new joinees of our tech club with a different experience that combines Web3 with the real world in a gamified manner.
-- Since then, we haven't found a platform that solves this our way and we would love to solve this to onboard not just our club members but the world.
+Since then, we haven't found a platform that solves this our way and we would love to solve this to onboard not just our club members but go beyond.
 - (Optional but **huge bonus points**): [1-min video pitch](https://www.ycombinator.com/video/)

 ### 🔍 Project Details